 Acupuncture can also help the fallopian tubes remain vital and open by creating a more harmonious blood flow to the pelvic area.
 And, acupuncture also helps to optimize the thickness of the uterine lining, which is important for successful implantation and bringing a pregnancy to full term.
 In fact, acupuncture is often used in pregnancy to help prevent miscarriage.

 One of my greatest joys is helping women conceive naturally.
 However, it should be noted that sometimes it is necessary to add Western medicine to the process.
 Please see my article entitled “Acupuncture & IVF” under Articles.
-Call or email me to book a free 30 minute consultation at my Santa Monica office.
+Call or email me to book a complimentary 10 minute phone consultation.
 I would be happy to speak with anyone who is currently struggling with fertility issues, or anyone who would like to prepare her body for getting pregnant in the future.

 Male infertility is more common than most people realize.
 In fact, infertility rates are now fairly equal between the sexes.
 According to the National Infertility Association, also known as RESOLVE, 30% of infertility can be attributed to male factors, and 30% can be attributed to female factors.
 Research also indicates that 10-20% of cases are caused by a combination of problems in both partners, and the remaining 20% are unexplained.